mrcjkb/rustaceanvim/README.md

 >**Note**
 >
->It is suggested to use the stable branch if you would like to avoid breaking changes.
+>It is suggested to pin to tagged releases if you would like to avoid breaking changes.

 To manually generate documentation, use `:helptags ALL`.